rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Witch Spell List.md

 - **+2 PM:** aumenta a cura em 1d4.
 - **+2 PM:** aumenta o número de alvos em 2.

+### Minor Ilusion
+<div class="spell-tags">ilusion trickery</div>
+*Cantrip*
+- **Execução:** padrão
+- **Alcance:** 6sqr
+- **Alvo:** 1 criatura
+- **Duração:** cena.
+___

+You create a sound or an image of an object within range that lasts for the duration.
+The illusion also ends if you dismiss it as an action or cast this spell again.

+If you create a sound, its volume can range from a whisper to a scream.
+It can be your voice, someone else’s voice, a lion’s roar, a beating of drums, or any other sound you choose.
+The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.

+If you create an image of an object such as a chair, muddy footprints, or a small chest it must be no larger than a 5-foot cube.
+The image can’t create sound, light, smell, or any other sensory effect.
+Physical interaction with the image reveals it to be an illusion, because things can pass through it.

+If a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.

+{{pageNumber,auto}}
+\page

 ### Oração
 <div class="spell-tags">sacred boost occult curse enchantment trickery speech</div>
 *3rd Circle*